-Kepler’s RBI single gives Twins 6-5 win vs. Tigers in 10
+Kepler’s RBI single gives Twins 6-5 win vs Tigers in 10

 CONFIDENT KID

 The Twins had their first-round draft pick, right-handed pitcher Chase Petty, at the ballpark before the game after finalizing his first contract with a $2.5 million signing bonus.
-The New Jersey native was the 26th overall selection after posting a 1.15 ERA with 99 strikeouts in 48 2/3 innings this year for Mainland Regional High School.
+The New Jersey native was the 26th overall selection out of Mainland Regional High School.

 “I’m definitely very headstrong, a very competitive pitcher,” Petty said.
 “I don’t know anybody who has more of a dog mentality than I do, that I’ve ever met.
 So when I’m on that mound it’s kind of just attack, attack, attack.
 I don’t really see a guy truly beating me in this game.”